 This study has many strengths, including the large sample size and cost-effectiveness of the data source.
-Also, our study is community-based and adds important data as most studies that have assessed symptoms in COVID-19 have involved hospital-based populations.
+Also, our study is community-based and adds important data as most studies that have assessed symptoms in COVID-19 have involved hospitalbased populations.
 Some limitations, however, also need consideration.
 First, the results are based on data self-reported through a mobile app and therefore biased towards people with smartphone access.
 However, the app included a feature to enable reporting on behalf of someone else given their consent.
-Second, reported test results were not externally verified, however, antigen tests were not available during the study period, thus minimising risk of participant confusion regarding precise swab tests.
+Second, reported test results were not externally verified, however, antigen tests were not available during perpetuity.
+It is made available under a CC-BY-ND 4.0 International license .

+the study period, thus minimising risk of participant confusion regarding precise swab tests.
 As the precise PCR used was not recorded and likely varied between participants, false positive rates were unknown and results taken at face value.
 A further limitation is that app users may not be representative of the wider population.
 Finally, these data were generated in the spring and summer months when the incidence of concurrent respiratory infections (e.g. influenza) is low.
 The latter may have implications for trials conducted in winter.